College of Education and Human Development

 In this program, you will hone an interdisciplinary set of skills for designing and implementing effective evaluation strategies.
 Through advanced research techniques, you will be able to quickly and astutely discern issues in processes and systems, develop incisive solutions to bottlenecks and roadblocks, and manage organizational paradoxes with confidence.

-Doctoral students in Evaluation Studies gain the capacity to:
+Doctoral students in Evaluation Studies gain the skills and experience to:

 • Serve as lead evaluators and consultants on evaluation and research methodology and program design.

-• Measure both the economic and social impact of public policies and programs.
+• Measure the economic and social impact of public policies and programs.

 • Communicate the value, vision, possible strengths and potential flaws of a project with clarity and precision.